At Boys & Girls Clubs – Alaska, Child Safety is Job No. 1

 Safety Policies: Boys & Girls Clubs – Alaska has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.

 Child Safety Hotline: We take all concerns regarding child safety seriously.
-Please contact our CEO at 907-770-7349 or Human Resources Director at 907-770-7343 if you have concerns.
+Please contact our CEO at 907-770-7349 or Senior Director of People Operations at 907-770-7343 if you have concerns.
 If you prefer email, please contact them at email@example.com.

 Mandatory Background Checks: Mandatory criminal background checks are required on hire and every year for every staff at Boys & Girls Clubs – Alaska.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 All potential employees and volunteers are also run through the National Sex Offender Registry.

 Required Immediate Reporting: Boys & Girls Clubs – Alaska staff and volunteers are all mandated reporters.
 We are required to report any critical incident/safety concern to local authorities immediately.
 We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 Mandatory Annual Safety Assessments: We complete a safety assessment each year to ensure we continually make improvements to safety at our Clubs.

 Safety Trainings: Ongoing training and supervision of staff is critical.
 We participate in a wide variety of child safety training conducted such as seminars, conferences, and webinars.
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.